acohenstat/STA6257_Project/README.md

 ![fork](fork.png)
 #### 3. Change the name of the repo to *STA6257_Project_NameofGroup*
 #### 4. Go to *Settings* -> *Pages* -> under *Branch* -> select *main*
+#### 5. Wait for a few seconds and refresh the page.
+You see the link of the page.

 ## RStudio:
 #### 1. Go to RStudio